 With Boston becoming such a white collar town, the market for office space is a strong indicator of the local economy.
-The City downtown area has roughly 60 million square feet of office space.
-According to the firm Colliers Meredith & Grew, the City has a vacancy rate of 11.9% as of fourth quarter 2013.
-When including space available to sublet, this figure increases to 16.8%.
+The City downtown area has roughly 63.1 million square feet of office space.
+According to the firm Colliers Meredith & Grew, the City has a vacancy rate of 10.9% as of fourth quarter 2014.
 According to another firm, Cushman & Wakefield, the City's vacancy rate ranks right in the middle of the top 20 cities it measures, or right at the national average.